 - Light leaks so not great for overnight use in a bedroom

-The Blue Pure 211+ is our favorite air purifier on the list.
-It is very quiet and does not draw a lot of power, it has a very streamlined design, and comes in a variety of colors.
-This particular model is rated to purify air in rooms of up to 540 square feet and features a washable outer mesh pre-filter for trapping larger debris.
+The Blue Pure 211+ is very quiet and does not draw a lot of power, it has a very streamlined design, and comes in a variety of colors.
+At 13 x 13 x 20.4 inches in size and 13 pounds, this particular model is rated to purify the air in rooms of up to 540 square feet and features a washable outer mesh pre-filter for trapping larger debris.
 It’s also very popular for those who live in areas with wildfire smoke.

 At high the sound is loud, but not loud enough to be obnoxious, at a reasonable 51dB.
 Running at low it is hardly noticeable and is our quietest air filter on this list.